MSallermann/chemfit/docs/src/usage/objective_functions.rst

     As you can see in the example above, ``None`` is returned if the ``get_meta_data`` method is not implemented.

 .. note::
-    The main use of :py:meth:`~chemfit.abstract_objective_function.ObjectiveFunctor.get_meta_data` is to gather information about individual terms in a :py:class:`~chemfit.combined_objective_function.CombinedObjectiveFunction` (possibly collected from different MPI).
+    The main use of :py:meth:`~chemfit.abstract_objective_function.ObjectiveFunctor.get_meta_data` is to gather information about individual terms in a :py:class:`~chemfit.combined_objective_function.CombinedObjectiveFunction` (possibly collected from different MPI ranks).

 .. tip::
-    For objective functions with many terms, you can use ``pandas`` and the ``DataFrame.from_records`` from records method to turn a list of meta data dictionaries into a DataFrame and from there into e.g a CSV or any columnar format.
+    For objective functions with many terms, you can use ``pandas`` and the ``DataFrame.from_records`` method to turn a list of meta data dictionaries into a DataFrame and from there into e.g a CSV or any columnar format.

     .. code-block:: python